 - No data stored in the 8KB spritesheet

 The big thing is the last point on the list.
 Instead of storing the nearly-incompressible level data in strings, I instead store the spritesheet in a string because it compresses over 2:1, leaving a full 12KB of potential level storage space.
 This means that while leaving the majority of compressed data capacity and token count unused, 3 copies of every Super Mario Bros. level could fit on the cart!
-By my estimates, the worlds of mid-tier NES games like Megaman, Ninja Gaiden, Castlevania, Zelda, and even SMB2 (or original ones with similar scope and detail) could fit within that 12KB limit with some optimization.
+By my estimates, the worlds of mid-sized NES games like Megaman, Ninja Gaiden, Castlevania, Zelda, and even SMB2 (or original ones with similar scope and detail) could fit within that 12KB limit with some optimization.
 For instance, I estimate that Zelda 1's whole world could fit in around 6KB.

 This demo was built entirely in Pico-8, using a graphical level editor that I plan to release in the near future.
 It's currently a bit limited due to being tailored to the quirks and limitations of SMB, but I intend to add some more features and make it easy for anyone to build their own large game worlds using a simple point-and-click interface.
 Here's a little preview =).